How to Get a Traffic Light Installed

 Advocacy work by South Austin residents and AARP Texas resulted in the installation of an interactive traffic signal.
 Today, the senior center visitors and the community at large can safely cross the road.

-WHEN: The advocacy work started in late 2011.
-The improved crosswalk was inaugurated in April 2013.
+When: The advocacy work began in late 2011.
+The crosswalk was inaugurated in April 2013.

 The road has four lanes, two in each direction, and a posted speed limit of 35 mph.